Maksim787/asr_project/README.md

-# ASR project barebones

-## Installation guide
+# Installation guide

-1. Install requirements:
+## Install requirements:

 ```shell
 pip install -r requirements.txt
 ```

-2. Download model and dataset index:
+## Download model and dataset index:

 ```shell
 python download_model.py
 ```

-This script will download checkpoint and model's config in `pretrained_model/` directory (can by modified by `--download_directory` argument).
-This script also will download dataset index in `pretrained_model/index/` directory.
+This script will download checkpoint and model's config.
+This script also will download dataset index.

+**Arguments:**
+1. `--download_directory` (default: `pretrained_model/`) - model and config save directory.
+Script will also create `index` directory with index inside it.
+1. `config_url`, `model_url`, `index_url` (default: correct links) - Yandex Disk links to download the corresponding files

+If you encounter any problems with Yandex Disk API download it manually using default URL arguments from the script.

-3. Pretrain tokenizes:
+## Pretrain tokenizer:

 ```shell
 python pretrain_tokenizer.py
 ```

-This script pretrain tokenizer from index in `pretrained_model/index/` and put the model inside `pretrained_model/tokenizer` (both directories could be modified by corresponding arguments).
+This script train tokenizer from index and save the model.

+**Arguments*:*
+1. `vocab_size` (default: 100) - vocabulary size for BPE tokenizer
+1. `index_directory` (default: `pretrained_model/index`) - directory with dataset index (only train and validation index will be used)
+1. `target_directory` (default: `pretrained_model/tokenizer`) - path to save vocabulary and model.

+# Inference guide

-4. Generate predictions with model:
+## Create predictions with model:

 ```shell
 python test.py -r pretrained_model/model_checkpoint.pth -o output_final
 ```

+TODO: arguments

-5. Evaluate predictions:
+## Evaluate predictions:

 ```shell
 python evaluate.py -p output_final